 See our Ratings Methodology.

 Buying electricity and gas from the same provider certainly makes life a little easier, but you should only do so if you’re getting a good deal.
-Like signing up for any energy plan, be sure to read the small print, including details of any discount that may be available for getting a dual fuel package from the same retailer.
-It’s common for the retailers to offer temporary sign-up bonuses on dual fuel packages, including discounts for paying on time, by direct debit, or for receiving correspondence via email.
-You could also get money off your first bill by signing up online.
+Like signing up for any energy plan, be sure to read the small print, including details of any conditional discount that may be available for getting a dual fuel package from the same provider.
+It’s pretty common for the retailers to offer sign-up bonuses with dual fuel packages, including discounts for paying bills on time, by direct debit, or for receiving bills via email.
+You could also get a rebate on your first bill by signing up online.

-It’s common to find retailers promising additional discounts if you purchase both electricity and gas with them, which can seem like an enticing offer.
-However, to make sure you’re getting the best possible deal overall, be sure to compare a wide range of plans from different retailers and always read their energy price factsheets for specific details on charges, fees and conditions.
+To make sure you’re getting a good deal overall, make sure you compare a wide range of electricity and gas plans from different retailers and always read their energy price fact sheets for the specific details on charges, fees and conditions.

-Your electricity and gas bills will be made up of two charges:
+Your electricity and gas bills will be made up of two main charges:

-If you’re a small household that doesn’t use too much energy, pay particular attention to the supply charges of your gas and electricity plans.
-If you’re a large household with high energy demands, pay close attention to the usage charges.
+If you’re a small household that doesn’t use much energy, pay particular attention to the supply charges of your gas and electricity plans as these could make up a higher proportion of your overall costs.
+On the other hand, if you’re a large household with medium to high energy consumption, pay particularly close attention to the usage charges.

-Electricity and gas prices generally increase every year, so regardless of which provider you go with, be sure to regularly review your options and don’t be afraid to challenge your retailer to give you a better deal.
+Electricity and gas prices can change frequently, so regardless of which provider you go with, be sure to regularly review your options and don’t be afraid to challenge your retailer to give you a better deal.

-Canstar Blue commissioned Colmar Brunton to survey 6,000 Australian adults across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who pay for gas and electricity from the same energy provider – in this case, 1,644 people.
+Canstar Blue surveyed 9,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics..
+The outcomes reported are the results from customers within the survey group who have the same energy retailer for gas and electricity and pay the bills – in this case, 2,829 people.